Yoga Pose Primer: Double Toe Hold (Ubhaya Padangusthasana)

 Yoga Practice and Ubhaya Padangusthasana (Double Toe Hold) for Developing Balance Ubhaya Padangusthasana (Double Toe Hold)

 Ubhaya Padangusthasana (ubhaya = both, padangustha = big toes) is an example of balancing in an unusual relationship to gravity—on our rear ends.
-The pose is named after the big toes, and the “circuit” created in the body by connecting the fingers and toes.
+The pose is named after the big toes and the “circuit” created in the body by connecting the fingers and toes.

 In my classes, I usually teach this pose toward the end of a practice, when I want to ground my students’ energy to prepare them to return to the outside world.

 This is especially important if we have practiced poses that stimulate the upper body (such as inversions), or poses that bring energy to the surface (such as backbends).
-Ubhaya Padangusthasana simultaneously engages the core (stomach/spleen), grounds energy, revitalizes the body/mind, and stabilizes and steadies balance.
+Ubhaya Padangusthasana simultaneously engages the core (stomach/spleen), grounds energy, revitalizes the body/mind and stabilizes and steadies balance.

-Over the years, I’ve noticed that this pose seems to be easier for women than for men.
+Over the years, I’ve noticed that this pose seems easier for women than men.
 My guess is that because women’s center of gravity is lower (in the pelvis) and men’s center of gravity is closer to the lumbar area, it’s easier for women to feel grounded in their pelvises.
 Nonetheless, most men in my classes can easily practice this pose without ending up in a backward somersault!
 Here are some tips on Double Toe Hold:

 How to Practice Ubhaya Padangusthasana (Double Toe Hold)Ubhaya Padangusthasana (Double Toe Hold)